fedllanes/fedllanes/README.md

 [toPNG](https://github.com/fedllanes/topng).
 A simple python script that turns converts pictures into pngs turning the white elements transparent.

+## Projects I've worked on (R)

+[Covid Analysis Argentina](https://fedllanes.github.io/R-covid-english).
+Using the information provided by the argentinian government, an analysis of the covid situation in Argentina, with some interactive maps and several graphs.

 ##  My contact information
 <div align="center">